 Week Without Violence (WWV) 2016

-This year’s WWV will be held between 17-21 October 2016.
-Over 48 events will be facilitated throughout the northern region this year.
+Last year’s WWV was held between 17-21 October 2016.
+Over 48 events were facilitated throughout the northern region.

 The Week Without Violence (WWV) is a worldwide campaign that occurs in the third week of October, each year.
 The campaign aims to raise community awareness of family violence, encourage healing through art and strengthen local connections and relationships focused on the prevention of violence against women.